OpenGL

 textures get treated the same way as regular images.

-## Using and updating the components state in OpenGL textures
+Using and updating the components state in OpenGL textures

 Let's say you have a component that draws a cube to an OpenGL texture.
-You want to update the
+You want to update the cube's rotation, translation and scale from another UI component.
+How would you implement such a widget?

-By now you have probably noticed the `StackCheckedPointer` that gets passed into the callback.
+By now you have probably noticed the StackCheckedPointer<T>

 This allows you to build a stack-allocated "component" that takes care of rendering itself, without